 When I was 18, I visited Thailand to meet-up with my housemates from Australia, a British man called Tom and an Irish bloke called David.
 David had a friend from home called Jim, on a similar trip so they planned to meet up in Koh Samui.

 *Names have been changed to protect identities*

 I met Tom and David in an Irish pub on Khao San Road in Bangkok, back in its seedier years.
 It’s relatively tame now compared to other Southeast Asian cities.
 Their new girlfriends didn’t like me much so I was glad to head to the South and leave Bangkok behind.

 We travelled down to Koh Samui and I met Jim at our shared hut on Chaweng Beach.
 The four of us joined forces with two Canadian women and a Scottish bloke to spend the week drinking together.

 I found Jim passed out by the door one night and tried to get him to get back in.
 He was covered in insect bites but refused to come inside.

 Every night he would drink whiskey buckets and disappear for a few hours before returning with fistfuls of Lithium from the pharmacy.

 He bought a clown mask and ran up and down the beach like a four-year-old but I thought nothing of it.

-I didn’t realise he was in a psychosis because he’d been fucked off his head the whole time I’d known him.
+I didn’t realise he was in a state of psychosis because he’d been off his head the whole time I’d known him.

 Then my other friends were flying home so I got stuck with him.
 We got the bus from Koh Samui to Phuket together and it soon became apparent that something was very wrong.